Koala633/hostbase/README.md

 --> NOTE: You are french, download the file "hostbase", you are from another country download the file "hostbaseEnglishVersion"

-----> PLEASE, LOOK THE MANUAL BEFORE USE <----
+----> PLEASE, LOOK THE MANUAL AND PDF BEFORE USE <----

 Coming in future: